aggiemakerspace/printer-queue/documentation/PrinterQueueSpecification.md

 Name | UI Element | Description
 --------------- | --------------- | ------------------------------
-queueListView  | ListView |
-waitingForPickupListView  | ListView |
-addPrintJobButton  | Button |
-viewQueuePrintJobButton  | Button |
-viewWaitingForPickupPrintJobButton  | Button |
+queueListView  | ListView |  Displays the contents of the queue waiting to be printed waitingForPickupListView  | ListView | Displays the contents of the queue waiting to be picked up addPrintJobButton | Button | Launches the AddPrintJobTextInputDialog viewQueuePrintJobButton | Button | Launches PrintJobViewController for the given job waiting to print viewWaitingForPickupPrintJobButton | Button | Launches PrintJobViewController for the given job waiting to be picked up

 ### PrintJobViewController